griddynamics/Behavior-Analytic-Starter-Kit/Chapter 3.md

 -------------------------------------------------------
 Qubell starts every workflow by creating an execution plan consisting of steps in the workflow, and then proceeds to executive that plan.
 You can always see a plan in real time under the table “Jobs” on Qubell portal.
 Once the job is complete, it will store the log of what happened for us to examine at any time.

-Navigate to Applications -> Web Store -> myStore and click on “Jobs” tab
+Navigate to Applications -> Web Store -> myStore and click on “Jobs” tab.

 ![Jobs](Images/Jobs.png)